 If you have qualified expenses after the adoption becomes final, you may be able to claim a credit for the year in which you paid the expenses, regardless of whether the adoption was foreign or domestic.

 Some employers offer benefits that help subsidize adoption costs.
 These benefits may be excluded from your income, or your salary might be reduced by the benefit amount, meaning you won’t pay taxes on this amount.
 This is different than the adoption tax credit.
-Beginning in 2019, the maximum amount that can be excluded from an employee’s gross income for the amounts paid by an employer for qualified adoption expenses is $14,080.
+For the 2020 tax year, the maximum amount that can be excluded from an employee’s gross income for the amounts paid by an employer for qualified adoption expenses is $14,300.

 You can’t take the adoption credit for any expenses your employer has reimbursed.
 You’ll have to reduce your credit amount by the reimbursement amount.